Zundanus/Project-Memory-Game/README.md

 This game is part of the Udacity Project for the completion of the Froned Web Development Nanodegree.
 The game is developed using HTML, CSS and Pure JavaScript.

 ## The Game
-This is an classic memmory game you have find 2 matching elemts in the displays cards.
-You win as soon as you have found all matching elemts.
+This is an classic memory game you have find 2 matching elements in the displays cards.
+You win as soon as you have found all matching elements.

 ## Acknowledgements